opelty/blacklist-ios/PULL_REQUEST_TEMPLATE.md

 # About this PR
-> Remove all templates marks before send a PR or it will rejected
+> Remove all templates marks before sending a PR or it will be rejected

 ```Add here a complete description of the code and features included in this Pull Request.```